Daniel Jones (footballer): Notts County

-Jones signed a contract of undisclosed length with League Two side Notts County in July 2017.
+Jones signed an undisclosed contract with League Two side Notts County in July 2017.
 Manager Kevin Nolan said that "we have added another quality player to what is already a promising squad".
 On 9 September, he scored his first goal for the club in a 2–0 home win over Morecambe, and was described by Nolan as on "another level".
 Speaking the following month, Jones said that he was enjoying the competition for the left-back spot with Carl Dickinson.
 He signed a new two-year contract by Notts County at the end of the 2017–18 season, whilst Dickinson was released.

 On 1 September 2018, he was sent off for committing a two-footed challenge on Lloyd James in a 3–1 home defeat to Forest Green Rovers; new manager Harry Kewell watched the game from the stands.
-He was released by Notts County at the end of the 2018–19 season.
+Notts County released him at the end of the 2018–19 season.

 Cambridge United

 On 19 July 2019, Jones signed a one-year contract with League Two club Cambridge United after a successful trial spell.
 The "U's" had been in search of a new left-back following the departure of Jake Carroll to Motherwell and manager Colin Calderwood felt that Jones had settled in at the Abbey Stadium better than the other trialist left-backs.
-However he missed three months of the start of the 2019–20 season with a broken foot.
+However, he missed three months of the start of the 2019–20 season with a broken foot.
 On 9 March, Mark Bonner replaced Calderwood as manager, and just two days later a loan deal was arranged for Jones with National League club Solihull Moors.
 Moors manager James Shan said that "We have had to tap into the loan market to provide cover for Alex Gudger and Mitch Hancox who both picked up knocks."
-However he was unable to feature for the Moors due to the COVID-19 pandemic in England, and on 29 April Cambridge announced that Jones would be one of nine players to be released by the club at the end of the season.
+However, he was unable to feature for the Moors due to the COVID-19 pandemic in England, and on 29 April Cambridge announced that Jones would be one of nine players to be released by the club at the end of the season.